 2:8 – 11 The royal law of love

-8 If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.
-9 But if you show favoritism, you sin and are convicted by the law as lawbreakers.
+8 If you really keep the royal law found in Scripture, “Love your neighbour as yourself,” you are doing right.
+9 But if you show favouritism, you sin and are convicted by the law as lawbreakers.
 10 For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.
 11 For he who said, “You shall not commit adultery,” also said, “You shall not murder.”
 If you do not commit adultery but do commit murder, you have become a lawbreaker.

 This section generalises the specific issue of discrimination between rich and poor in 2:1-7.
 Like breaking a link holding a bucket on a chain, or arriving at the station after the train has gone, one fault means complete failure to obey.
 James is quoting the royal law of love as expressed by Jesus in Matthew 22:37-40, and Paul in Romans 13:8-10.

 2:12 – 13 Judgement: